bbbilly50/project14/project_14.md

 After that, activate the version of PHP you want to install

-- Enable PHP 7.4 on CentOS Stream
+- Enable PHP 7.4 on redhat/CentOS Stream

   `sudo dnf module enable php:remi-7.4 -y`

 **Step 4: Install PHP 8.2, 8.1, 8.0 or 7.4**
-Now that the Remi PHP repository is enabled, you can set the PHP version you desire as the default on your CentOS Stream system.
+Now that the Remi PHP repository is enabled, you can set the PHP version you desire as the default on your redhat/CentOS Stream system.

 Apache (httpd) PHP: